 The county's adopted guidelines from 2013 presaged the 2018 announcement: “This site presents a great opportunity for Arlington County to attract a large corporate user that may want to locate their headquarters.”
 It's unclear whether Amazon will want to build the sixth tower as hotel or residential, or attempt to switch it to office use.

-Just to the south is Metropolitan Park, the superblock east of Costco; some might remember that there was a post office on this site.
+Just to the south is Metropolitan Park, the superblock east of Costco.
 This partially-completed superblock, like PenPlace, is arranged as a series of towers ringing a green park—but these are almost entirely residential, with ground floor retail.

 Amazon has purchased parcels 6, 7, and 8, which are currently zoned for 1,403 residential units with 23,818 square feet of ground-floor retail, also in buildings up to 22 stories tall.
 Only parcel 6 has an approved site plan so far, with preliminary approval for a residential building that steps up from 11 to 22 stories and contains 577 units.